AlephEleven/awesome-projects/README.md

 # awesome-projects
 list of projects that I thought were really cool (also a way for me to get use to github more)

+## Matrices

+A list of functions that I wrote during my time in linear algebra, based on what we were learning at that time.

+Handles square matrices only, since a majority of the topics used them.

+In addition there is an attempt to make a chemical equation balancer below.

 ## Matching

 Applications of Python 3.10's match function